codifryed/POL-D3-32bit/README.md

 # POL-D3-32bit
-POL script for d3 32bit
+A Play On Linux script for Diablo 3 - 32bit.

-Use by clicking on Tools -> Run Local Script
+Use by clicking on Tools -> Run Local Script.

+This is an update of the now officially supported script.